scatauk/guidelines/logbook-standards.md

 3. A human-readable data format with a documented structure should be available as either a primary means of storage or export functionality.

-4. If there is import functionality, rollback should occur if the process is unsuccessful.
+4. If import functionality exists, rollback should occur if the process is unsuccessful.

 5. A user should be able to initiate an export of the entire logbook data to a human-readable format (e.g. JSON, CSV, XML).